 Working at the bedside under the direction of a physician, Respiratory Therapists work in a variety of hospital settings including intensive care units, managing ventilators and artificial airway devices for patients who can't breathe on their own; in pediatric units, helping kids with respiratory conditions ranging from premature birth to asthma and in emergency rooms, assisting with lifesaving treatments.

-The YTI experience combines qualified instruction with the medical facilities, equipment and instruments you'd find on your first day of work.
-In addition, your clinical rotation in actual hospitals, long term care facilities and clinics will prepare you with the working knowledge and skills you'll need as an important part of any medical team.
+The YTI blended learning experience combines qualified instruction and student support with the independence and flexibility of online learning.
+Following online training, your clinical rotations in approved hospitals, long term care facilities and clinics can prepare you with the working knowledge and skills you'll need as an important part of any medical team.

 Take the "YTI Medical Career Training Readiness Quiz"